geek-lords/SampleJsQuizApp/README.md

 # Quiz App
-This is an Interactive Quiz made with Vannila JavaScript.
+This is an Interactive Quiz made with Vanilla JavaScript.

 ## Contributors
 [YoungSimba](https://github.com/SarveshJoshi25) and